-Create healthy baked goodies with simple ingredient substitutions that don’t sacrifice flavour or texture
+Create healthier baked goodies with simple ingredient substitutions that don’t sacrifice flavour or texture

 Most baked treats use refined white flour which has very few vitamins and minerals.
-Try replacing every cup (125g) of white flour in your recipe with ¾ cup (90g) of the suggested amount with wholewheat flour to give your treat additional nutrients and flavour.
+Try replacing every cup (125g) of white flour in your recipe with 1/4 cup (35g) of the suggested amount with wholewheat flour for a start, to give your treat additional nutrients and flavour.
+Once you have gotten familiar with the taste and texture of wholemeal bakes, you can gradually increase the proportion of white wholemeal flour.
 Wholewheat gives you a fibre boost, helps in digestion and lowers the risk of diabetes and heart diseases.